Gurpartap335/Gurpartap335/README.md

 - 👋 Hi, I’m @Gurpartap335
 -  I’m interested in Devops and open source .
--  I’m currently learning Data Structures in Java and about devops .
+-  I’m currently learning Data Structures in Java and Devops .